actorcloud/docs.actorcloud.io/en/products/codec.md

 **Note**

 The two functions of decode and encode needs to be included in codec script, otherwise the validation fails.
-If a function is not needed in the script, it can return directly
+If a function is not needed in the script, it can return directly.

 ### Submit

 The result can be submitted only if the result is not `error`.
-After clicking the 'Submit' button to submit, it needs to be reviewed by the administrator successfully before it can be used normally.
+After clicking the `Submit` button to submit, it needs to be reviewed by the administrator successfully before it can be used normally.

 ### Review

-1. Log in with the super administrator account and go to: Device Management -> Product Management -> Codec Plugin review, click the `Rewiew` button of the corresponding product codec plugin.
+1. Log in with the super administrator account and go to: `Device Management` -> `Product Management` -> `Codec Plugin` review, click the `Rewiew` button of the corresponding product codec plugin
-2. Check the 'pass' in the review result, then click `OK` to make the codec plugin take effect.
+2. Check the `pass` in the review result, then click `OK` to make the codec plugin take effect

 ## 3. Format description

 `data_type` and `data` are required to fill.

-### 1) Message report
+### 1) Device Event

 - data_type: `event`
 - stream_id: required to fill